muazzam-akhtar/cub3D-Linux/readme.md

 28. Created a new Folder named Raycasting Algorithm which contains a text document.
 For to post it on how the collaboration was as a team and what we have developed in cub3D.
 29. Created new files sprite.c, utils_sprite.c.
 Working on the management of sprites- parsing in rays, allocation for structure of sprites and more.
 30. Created an animation effect for AK-47.
+31. Finished Parsing for the doors.
+32. Finished allocations for the sprites.